checkraiser/lottery_program/README.md

 The ruby program should be able to

-a) Record, one by one, or many at a time by importing from a file, which lottery numbers were sold with their serial number and how many tickets of each combination were sole
+a) Record, one by one, or many at a time by importing from a file, which lottery numbers were sold with their serial number and how many tickets of each combination were sold

 b) Perform (or simulate) the drawing of the winning numbers (including secondary prizes).
    Differten lottery number should have an equal chance to win.